seansfkelley/nas-download-manager/README.md

 [![Donate](https://img.shields.io/badge/Donate%20$2-PayPal-brightgreen.svg)](https://paypal.me/downloadmanager/2)

+## 🔧 Maintenance Mode 🔧

+NAS Download Manager is in maintenance mode.
+See [the announcement](https://github.com/seansfkelley/nas-download-manager/issues/227) for details.

 ## Having an Issue?

 If you're here because of an issue with the extension, please check the [FAQ](./FAQ.md) first.
 If you can't find an answer there, feel free to [open an issue](https://github.com/seansfkelley/nas-download-manager/issues)!